big-squid/react-microfe/README.md

 }
 ```

 The env helper will first check the configuration specified by `importMicrofrontend`, followed by anything that was baked into `process.env` at build time.
 If no environment variable is found, this will fail loudly to help you catch configuration errors quickly in production.
-If you don't want it to fail loudly, or there is sensible default, you can pass a default value as a second parameter.
+If you don't want it to fail loudly, or there is a sensible default, you can pass a default value as a second parameter.

 ```jsx
 // In a microfrontend